adjust/xamarin_sdk/doc/xamarin_android.md

 #### Adjust Logging

-You can increase or decrease the amount of logs you see in tests by calling `SetLogLevel` on your `ADJConfig` instance with one of the following parameters:
+You can increase or decrease the amount of logs you see in tests by calling `SetLogLevel` on your `AdjustConfig` instance with one of the following parameters:

 ```csharp
 config.SetLogLevel(LogLevel.Verbose); // enable all logging